The Natal Lion Park – A review

 After bidding our elephant’s farewell we continued on our journey through the park, constantly scanning our surroundings in the hope of spotting more wildlife, but, with the exception of a lone Emerald-spotted Wood Dove, we weren’t able to locate anything.
 Although we were a little disappointed, we had the assurance that the park’s main attraction, namely its huge lions, would be unable to escape our attention.

-All the lions at the park are kept in an open air enclosure situated right at the end of the game drive route, and visitors have access to them via a manned gate.
+At the Natal Lion Park, the lions at the park are kept in an open air enclosure situated right at the end of the game drive route, and visitors have access to them via a manned gate.
 We drove our vehicle into the enclosure and began to snap away, catching the lions in a variety of poses.
 It was quite something to view these huge predators from just a few metres away with only a few centimetres of window glass serving as protection if something was to go awry.
 Of course the chances of being harmed by these lions are pretty minimal considering they are well fed and very used to humans, but we were warned by park officials never to roll down our windows or to unlock our doors at any time whilst in the lion enclosure.
 After all, as friendly and tame as these big cats appeared to be, they are still wild animals and need to be treated with the utmost caution.

 With nothing more to see we headed towards the exit to conclude what had been a most interesting morning out in the bush.
 We all agreed that although we had hoped to see more animals, we were more than happy with our findings.
 Encountering an African Elephant in the wild is something to behold and even if you aren’t lucky enough to come across one, the lions will always be on hand to keep you entertained.